hroyrh/metal3-io.github.io/_posts/2020-05-30-Metal3-Cluster-Deployment.md

 ```

 <br/>

 To track the progress of provisioning, you can try the following:
 ```console
 kubectl get BareMetalHosts -n metal3 -w
 ```
 > The `BareMetalHosts` resource is created when `Metal³|metal3-dev-env` was deployed.
-It represents a `BareMetalHost`, with all its details and configuration, and is managed by the `BareMetalOperator`.
+It is a kubernetes resouce that represents a Baremetal Machine, with all its details and configuration, and is managed by the `BareMetalOperator`.
+You can also use the short representation instead, i.e. `bmh` ( short for `BareMetalHosts`) in the command above.

 > You should see all the nodes that were created at the time of metal3 deployment, along with their current status as the provisioning progresses
 > info "Note"